swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 This brings up the history of workflow invocations.
 This particular workflow runs a number of sub-workflows.
 The **Cell QC** and **QC to Basic Processing** subworkflows produce reports, which can be viewed shared and saved.

-* Cell QC : Generates the cell level QC plots
+* Cell QC : Generates the cell level QC plots. [(example)](https://usegalaxy.org.au/u/s.williams/p/invocation-report-ede7b160ea86b66e)
 * QC to Basic Processing:  Shows the subsequent UMAP, clustering and marker information.
-Includes links to download the processed AnnData object for downstream work
+Includes links to download the processed AnnData object for downstream work . [(example)](https://usegalaxy.org.au/u/s.williams/p/invocation-report-21aa7559fbcd167e)

 ![workflow invocations screen](./images/screen_invocations.png)